camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 To create a new template, you need to:

-* open the "Home" view of Cawemo
+* Open the "Home" view of Cawemo
-* create a new "Catalog Project" using the split button and give it a name
+* Create a new "Catalog Project" using the split button and give it a name
-* create a new "Service Task Template" inside this new catalog project
+* Create a new "Service Task Template" inside this new catalog project

 {{< img src="../img/template-form-editor.png" title="Cawemo Template Form Editor" >}}